pankod/superplate/documentation/docs/fetch.md

 Next.js has [built-in fetch support](https://nextjs.org/blog/next-9-4#improved-built-in-fetch-support) both in browser and node environment.

-I can be used both in your components and next.js server-side methods.
+It can be used both in your components and Next.js server-side methods.

 ```js title="In your component"
 export const FetchExample = () => {